Why We Built Jargon Ipsum

 About Jargon

-Those two things aren’t in conflict.
-We’ve written about this at length—but the short version is that jargon can be a useful shorthand.
-The problem is using it without explanation in rooms where not everyone shares the same vocabulary.
+We have strong opinions about jargon that we’ve written about this at length—but the short version is that jargon can be a useful shorthand.
+The problem is using it without explanation in rooms where everyone doesn’t share the same vocabulary.
 That’s when it stops being efficient and starts being exclusionary.

 Jargon Ipsum lives in the one context where that problem doesn’t apply.
 Placeholder text isn’t meant to communicate anything to anyone.
 It’s a stand-in, a visual approximation, a temporary occupant.
-In that context, the more jargon the better—it’s doing exactly what it’s supposed to do, which is look like the thing it’s standing in for.
+In that context, the more jargon the better.

 What We Hope You Do With It